 The patient should thereafter be given the drink of the paste of Trivrit (Operculina turpethum R.B) in one aksha (12 g) dose after stirring and mixing up.
 The difference in the variation of Dosha, medicinal drugs, location, time strength, body diet, wholesomeness, mind, constitution and age should be kept in view while administering this therapy.

 After the patient has been administered purgation therapy, the entire regimen (prescribed to be followed after Vamana therapy (except smoking) should be followed till he regains the normal strength, complexion and health.

-After he has regained mental and physical balance, has rested a while and the food taken by him is fully digested, he should take full bath, apply unction, wear garlands, clean cloths and favorite ornaments and thus appear before friends and kinds.
+After he has regained mental and physical balance, has rested a while and the food taken by him is fully digested, he should take a full bath, apply unction, wear garlands, clean clothes and favourite ornaments and thus appear before friends and kinds.
 Thereafter, he should be free to lead a normal life.

 The above mentioned process is to be followed while administering elimination to resourceful persons like kings and others of an equivalent status.